A Stochastic Method for Solving Time-Fractional Differential Equations: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the performance of our Monte Carlo algorithm by solving time-fractional partial differential equations (fPDEs) through the method of lines.
-The method of lines~\cite{schiesser_numerical_1991, guo_fractional_2015} consists in discretizing the spatial variables of the initial problem to obtain a system of coupled fractional ordinary differential equations with time as the independent variable.
+In this section, we evaluate the performance of our Monte Carlo method by solving time-fractional partial differential equations (fPDEs) through the method of lines \cite{schiesser_numerical_1991, guo_fractional_2015}.
+In this method, the spatial variables are discretized, transforming the original problem into a system of coupled fractional ordinary differential equations.
 The system can then be solved by computing the action of the Mittag-Leffler function over the discretized initial values.
-Using this method, we solve the Dirichlet boundary-value problem for both a 2D time-fractional diffusion equation and a 3D time-fractional convection-diffusion equation.
+With the method of lines, we solve the Dirichlet boundary-value problem for both a 2D time-fractional diffusion equation and a 3D time-fractional convection-diffusion equation.
+We conclude with an example that uses a more complex geometry and the Neumann boundary conditions.